-Grady-White further warrants to the original retail purchaser of each Grady-White boat that under normal use, defects in workmanship and material covered by the warranty and reported within one (1) year from the date of delivery to the original retail purchaser will be repaired or replaced free of charge at Grady-White's sole discretion at Grady-White's factory in Greenville, North Carolina, or at an authorized Grady-White dealer as elected by Grady-White.
-Expenses for hauling out and transportation to and from the point of repair will be the responsibility of the owner with all repairs subject to prior written authorization.
-NO BOAT OR PART THEREOF IS TO BE SENT TO THE GRADY-WHITE FACTORY AND NO REPAIRS MADE WITHOUT SUCH WRITTEN AUTHORITY.
+Grady-White further warrants to the original retail purchaser of each Grady-White boat that under normal use, it will be free from defects in workmanship and material for a period of 12 months from the date of delivery to the original retail purchaser.
+Necessary repairs under this warranty will be made free of charge at Grady-White's factory in Greenville, North Carolina, or at an authorized Grady-White dealer as elected by Grady-White.
+Transportation to and from the point of repair will be the responsibility of the owner with all repairs subject to prior written authorization.
+NO BOAT OR PART THEREOF IS TO BE SENT TO THE GRADY-WHITE FACTORY WITHOUT SUCH WRITTEN AUTHORITY.